AD-SDL/rpl-summer-2023/alp/README.md

 ### 6/5/2023
 - Morning: Completed all Training Modules on Argonne TMS (except for SEC160 Practical Preparedness for Workplace Violence, which is meeting on July 5th at 10 am)
 - Afternoon: Created a parallel workflow python structure on the alp branch in the BIO_Workcell ReadMe

+### 6/6/2023
+- Morning: Tested Base version Previously Written parallel workflow structure on BIO Workcells
+- Afternoon: Developed a more robust parallel workflow structure on python and successfully ran Plate Crane and Peeler in parallel.
+Had trouble running PlateCrane and Hidex together in parallel because Hidex reader shut down after the request was sent each time.